ADGEfficiency/course-starter-python/neuapp/blog/make.md

 	touch data.html
 ```

-Running `make` without a target will run the first target - in our case the only target, `data.html`:
+Running `make` without a target will run the first target - in our case the only target, `data.html`.

+`make` prints out the commands it runs:

 ```sh-session
 $ make